David Taylor (Wisconsin judge): Career

-Taylor first visited Milwaukee and Green Bay, but decided to settle at Sheboygan.
-He arrived at Sheboygan by boat, on the same ship that brought Harrison Carroll Hobart—the two men would establish the first legal firms in the city.
+Taylor first visited Milwaukee and Green Bay, but decided to settle in Sheboygan.
+He arrived in Sheboygan by boat, on the same ship that brought Harrison Carroll Hobart—the two men would establish the first legal firms in the city.
 Taylor partnered with Cyrus Hiller, creating a firm known as Taylor & Hiller.
 That fall, he was elected district attorney of Sheboygan County for a one-year term.

 In 1852, he was elected from Sheboygan County's 1st district to the Wisconsin State Assembly for the 1853 legislative session.
-At this time, he was a member of the Whig Party, but would soon after become a member of the newly-established Republican Party.
+At this time, he was a member of the Whig Party, but would soon after become a member of the newly established Republican Party.
 In his one term in the Assembly, Taylor served on the committee for education, schools, and university lands, the committee on state affairs, and the committee on finance.
 Taylor was renominated by the Whig Party for another term in the Assembly, but was defeated by Democrat Adolph Rosenthal.

 In 1854, he was elected to the Wisconsin State Senate as a Republican.
 During the 1855 session of the legislature, Taylor made an inquiry into the meaning of a number of disbursement payments to the then-Governor William A. Barstow.
-As a result, and possibly as an attempt to deter or embarrass Mr. Taylor, the Democratic majority offered to make him a committee of one to investigate the matter.
-Taylor researched the matter and came to the conclusion that Barstow had improperly claimed $600 (approximately $17,000 adjusted for inflation to 2021).
+As a result, and possibly as an attempt to deter or embarrass Taylor, the Democratic majority offered to make him a committee of one to investigate the matter.
+Taylor researched the matter and concluded that Barstow had improperly claimed $600 (approximately $17,000 adjusted for inflation to 2021).
 The investigation added to a building narrative about corruption in the Barstow administration, and Barstow was ultimately narrowly defeated in the 1855 gubernatorial election.
-The report also made Mr. Taylor a Democratic target for retribution and personal grudges for the rest of his career.
+The report also made Taylor a Democratic target for retribution and personal grudges for the rest of his career.
 He did not seek renomination to another term in the Senate in 1856.